camaral/find-dups/README.md

 What is used in the implementation

 ###Frameworks
--**Spring:** For dependency inject.
+-Spring: For dependency inject.
 I created almost everything with annotations.
 I kept as xml when it was easier this way.
--**Resteasy:** For REST API implementation and resteasy-client with proxy to write the tests.
+-Resteasy: For REST API implementation and resteasy-client with proxy to write the tests.
--**Spring-Data:** To access database and solr.
+-Spring-Data: To access database and solr.
--**Dozer:** For java bean mapping between domain and entity objects
+-Dozer: For java bean mapping between domain and entity objects

 ###Aplications
--**Derby:** Database.
+-Derby: Database.
--**ActiveMQ:** To provide queues for asynchronous processing.
+-ActiveMQ: To provide queues for asynchronous processing.
 It make it easy to scale the batch processing.
--**Solr:** Solr is the main part of the de-duplication.
+-Solr: Solr is the main part of the de-duplication.
 Provides lots of searching features (MoreLikeThis, GeoSearch, Terms frequency and relevancy) and can be configured to achieve the desired precision.
 It also can scale.

 I configured both Derby and ActiveMQ embedded to make it easy to test the project.
 I decided to not embed Solr because it is to big to keep inside the project.